socialimpactlab/socialimpactlab.github.io/_posts/2015-01-07-navigating-a-crowded-landscape.md

 date: 2015-01-07 15:50:00
 categories: blog
 layout: post
+excerpt: "More than ever before, those responding to humanitarian emergencies have new and innovative tools out there that can help them do things they wouldn’t have been able to do before.
+Many of these are software tools that harness the power of the internet for speed and efficiency gains as well as manipulating and moving data in new ways, for example when capturing data from affected communities quickly for needs assessments.
+This trend has been documented recently in OCHA’s [Humanitarianism in the Network Age](http://cdacnetwork.org/tools-and-resources/i/20140610200806-jgmnb) report and the [Red Cross World Disasters Report](http://cdacnetwork.org/tools-and-resources/i/20140711115559-vdtrz) 2013."
 ---

 _In November 2014, CDAC Network spoke with Laura Walker McDonald about using technology in humanitarian situations.
 We've reposted it with their kind permission.
 You can find the original [here](http://www.cdacnetwork.org/i/20141118121212-60cud/)._